dmartinezdi/dmartinezdi/README.md

 - 👋 Hi, I’m @dmartinezdi
 - 👀 I’m interested in geoinformatics
-- 🌱 I’m currently learning matlab and how to use VS code
+- 🌱 I’m currently learning Julia thorughly for geological applications
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on geophysics initiatives.
 - 📫 How to reach me dmartinezd2@outlook.com

 <!---